Joeski88/firsttimeforeverything/README.md

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find information and help on being a single dad.

-        1. These are clearly shown in the content tabs in page 2. any help and support is clearly labelled and ordered.
+        1. These are clearly shown in the content tabs in page 2.
+Any help and support is clearly labelled and ordered.
         2. This content would be refreshed and recycled regularly.

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
         1. The navigation bar clearly highlights the "Support" Page. this shows a form for the visitor to fill out and send to us.
         2. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
         3. In the "tips & hacks" page, there is a tab that reveals the best support groups around for the community. the links are usable and will redirect them to the individual page.

     3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
         1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
 In there they can decide if they want to join the group.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to check to see if there are any newly added life hacks, inspriational quotes and activities to do.